mohan-singh5/mohan-singh5/README.md

 - 👨‍🏫 Mentored junior developers through **code reviews**, **knowledge sharing**, and **best practices**.
 - ⚙️ Focused on **performance, SEO, and scalability** to deliver efficient and reliable web solutions.

-💡 *I love transforming ideas into interactive digital experiences that users enjoy and remember.*

 ---

 ## ⚙️ Skills